 William Lever built Britain’s largest company and in so doing, made the first modern multinational.
-And unlike the US Robber Barons, for Lord Leverhulme his workers' welfare was as important as his wealth.
+And unlike the US Robber Barons, for Lord Leverhulme his British workers' welfare was as important as his wealth.
 But this didn't extend to his African workers, with fatal consequences.

 William Hesketh Lever is born on 19 September 1851.
 After six daughters, his father’s happy he finally has someone to inherit his successful Bolton based grocery business.
 William’s brother, James Darcy Lever, joins the family three years later.
 Unlike the robust William, James will suffer from ill health throughout his short life.